Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Introduction

 However, the aforementioned research efforts considered traffic light control with CAV trajectory optimization rather than fully exploiting the coordination between CAVs for crossing the intersections.
 Specifically, in prior work, the traffic lights for lanes with lateral conflicts could not be green simultaneously, even if all the vehicles were CAVs.
 This constraint may hinder traffic efficiency at high CAV penetration rates, as it has been shown that coordinating CAVs can significantly improve throughput and energy efficiency while ensuring safety without the need for traffic signals, \eg \cite{Malikopoulos2020,chalaki2020TCST}.
 Furthermore, in the existing optimization-based approaches, the optimization problems are solved in a centralized manner, which may not be scalable with an increasing number of CAVs.
 Therefore, in this paper, we aim to make the following contributions.
 First, we formulate a joint optimization problem in which the traffic lights for the conflicting lanes can be green simultaneously if there are no lateral conflicts between an HDV and a CAV or between two HDVs.
-As a result, we can better leverage CAV coordination to enhance traffic throughput, particularly at high penetration rates of CAVs.
+As a result, we can better leverage CAV coordination to enhance traffic throughput.
 The resulting optimization problem is a \emph{multi-agent mixed-integer quadratic program} (MIQP) that is challenging to solve in a distributed manner.
-To address this, we propose a variant of the maximum block improvement (MBI) algorithm \cite{chen2012maximum} where the local constraints of each agent are encoded in the objective using penalty functions.
-We show that the algorithm can find a feasible and \emph{person-by-person} optimal solution of the MIQP problem, \ie no agent can unilaterally improve its local objective without changing the solution of at least one neighboring agent that shares coupling constraints.
+To address this, we propose a variant of the maximum block improvement (MBI) algorithm \cite{chen2012maximum} where the local constraints of each agent are encoded in the objective using penalty functions. \hilitediff{We show that the algorithm can find a \emph{person-by-person optimal solution} of the multi-agent MIQP problem (equivalent to Nash equilibrium in a game-theoretic context),} \ie no agent can unilaterally improve its local objective without changing the solution of at least one neighboring agent that shares coupling constraints.
 We validate the proposed framework by simulations in a microscopic traffic simulator \cite{lopez2018microscopic}.

 The remainder of the article is organized as follows.
 In Section~\ref{sec:prb}, we discuss our modeling framework and formulate an MIQP for the considered problem.
 In Section~\ref{sec:alg}, we present a distributed optimization algorithm to solve the MIQP problem and its theoretical results.
 We show the simulation results in Section~\ref{sec:sim} and conclude the paper in Section~\ref{sec:conc}.